MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 * **Discovery Latency** is used for ingestion pipelines with data connections (such as Event Hub, IoT Hub, and Event Grid).
 This metric gives information about the time span from data enqueue until discovery by Azure Data Explorer data connections.
 This time span is upstream to Azure Data Explorer, so it is not included in the **Stage Latency** metric that only measures the latency in Azure Data Explorer.

 > [!NOTE]
-> According to the default [batching policy](kusto/management/batchingpolicy.md), the default batching time is 5 minutes.
-Therefore, the expected latency is at least 5 minutes when using the default batching policy.
+> According to the default [batching policy](kusto/management/batchingpolicy.md), the default batching time is five minutes.
+Therefore, if the batch isn't sealed by other triggers, the batch will be sealed after five minutes.

 When you see a long latency until data is ready for query, analyzing **Stage Latency** and **Discovery Latency** can help you understand whether the long latency is because of long latency in Azure Data Explorer, or is upstream to Azure Data Explorer.
-You can also detect the specific component responsible for the long latency.
+When the latency is in Azure Data Explorer itself, you can also detect the specific component responsible for the long latency.

 ### Stage Latency